 North Carolina Eminent Domain Laws

-In 1625, Dutch jurist Hugo Grotius, who was a proponent of natural law, used the phrase dominium eminens (supreme lordship) to describe a sovereign’s power to seize control of privately owned land within its territory.
+In 1625, Dutch jurist Hugo Grotius, who was a proponent of natural law, used the phrase dominium eminens (supreme lordship) to describe this power.
 Basically, Grotius argued that all the property in the state belonged to the state.
 However, the state may only assert this right “in the case of extreme necessity” or “for ends of public utility.”
 After any such taking, “the state is bound to make good the loss to those who lose their property.”

 This principle is the foundation of North Carolina’s eminent domain law.
 The state may take property because it needs it for public purposes, such as a road (“public utility”).
 Most people, including most affected private property owners, agree with these takings, at least in principle, as long as they are limited in scope and the government provides just compensation, as set forth below.“Public Use and Necessity”